corndeladmin/tech-docs/src/js/conditional-statements.md

 ## The `else if` statement

 The `else if` statement allows us to perform additional checks.
-The first condition which returns `true` determines which code block runs.
-If an `else` block is provided then that will run if all other checks are `false`.

 ::: code-group